-The University encourages all campus community members to promptly report all crimes and other emergencies to local law enforcement and to University Police and Public Safety or the Office of Student Services in a timely manner.
-Although many resources are available, University Police and Public Safety strongly encourage all crimes to be reported, whether or not an investigation ensues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.
+The University encourages all campus community members to promptly report all crimes and other emergencies to University Police and Public Safety Department in a timely manner.
+University Police and Public Safety are available by phone at 814-949-5222 or in person twenty-four hours a day at the Poplar Building.
+Although many resources are available, University Police and Public Safety strongly encourage all crimes to be reported whether or not an investigation ensues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.